On the Scene

 The Winners of our Annual Photography Contest

-Congratulations to all of our standouts.
-The grand-prize winner and first- through third-place honorees in three categories—Landscape; Wildlife; and People, Pets and Places—will receive a commemorative piece of pottery by Sue Young, of Jay.
-In addition, the grand-prize winner gets free admission to a workshop with the Adirondack Photography Institute (www.adkpi.org).
-The winning photographs and honorable mentions will be posted on www.adirondacklife.com beginning March 1.
+Congratulations to all of our winners.
+The grand-prize and first- through third-place honorees in three categories—Landscape, Wildlife and People & Places—will receive a commemorative piece of pottery by Sue Young, of Jay.

 People & Places